 As you’re essentially asking something from them — whether it’s their time or attention — it’s always a good idea to give something in return.

-Provide value first and you would feel more comfortable asking for an update on your previous conversation, a call, or a meeting.
+Provide value first and you will feel more comfortable asking for an update on your previous conversation, a call, or a meeting.

 Moreover, you’re more likely to get a favorable response if you lead with a favor.

-After all, it’s a common human tendency to feel urged to give something in return to reciprocate a favor.
+After all, it’s a common human tendency to feel urged to give something in return for reciprocating a favor.

 For example, you can share a link to a resource they would find valuable, or offer free access to a webinar or a course that features solutions to their particular pain points.